simonborer/phpmysql/README.md

 ## Description

-A simple application for rendering SQL results returned from a local server via MySQL.
+A simple teaching application for rendering SQL results returned from a local server via MySQL.